AtinusholaIYANU234/CAPSTONE-CUSTOMER-DATA-PROJECT-2/README.md

 - Find customers who canceled their subsriptions within six months
 - Calculate the total revenue by subscription type
 - Find the total number of active and canceled subscriptions.

+### Data Analysis
+---
+This is where i include some basic lines of queries and formulars (excel metrics) used during the analysis